Asva

 Asva is a village in Saaremaa Parish, Saare County, on the eastern part of Saaremaa Island, Estonia.

 Before the administrative reform in 2017, the village was in Laimjala Parish.

 Prehistoric settlement

-Asva is known in for the settlement found here in the 1930s.
+Asva is known for the settlement found here in the 1930s.
 From the Bronze Age through the Iron Age, around 900 AD, there was a large fortified settlement.
 It had a very long continuity compared to other Nordic settlements.
 A large amount of archaeological finds, such as pottery, bone, and tool fragments have been made.
-Excavations have shown fortifications made by stone and earth walls.
+Excavations have shown fortifications with stone and earth walls.